Bankruptcy of Lehman Brothers: Lehman's final months

 In 2008, Lehman faced an unprecedented loss due to the continuing subprime mortgage crisis.
 Lehman's loss resulted from having held onto large positions in subprime and other lower-rated mortgage tranches when securitizing the underlying mortgages.
 Whether Lehman did this because it was simply unable to sell the lower-rated bonds or made a conscious decision to hold them is unclear.
 In any event, huge losses accrued in lower-rated mortgage-backed securities throughout 2008.
+Regulators began preparing contingencies, including unofficially approaching Barclays executive Robert Diamond about acquiring Lehman in April 2008; by then United States Treasury Secretary Henry Paulson had told Lehman CEO Richard Fuld that there would be no government bailout, so his firm needed to do a deal.

 In the second fiscal quarter, Lehman reported losses of $2.8 billion and decided to raise $6 billion in additional capital by offering new shares.
 In the first half of 2008 alone, Lehman stock lost 73% of its value as the credit market continued to tighten.
 In August 2008, Lehman reported that it intended to lay-off 6% of its work force, 1,500 people, just ahead of its third-quarter-reporting deadline in September.

 On August 22, shares in Lehman closed up 5% (16% for the week) on reports that the state-controlled Korea Development Bank was considering buying Lehman.
 Most of those gains were quickly eroded as news emerged that Korea Development Bank was "facing difficulties pleasing regulators and attracting partners for the deal."
 It culminated on September 9, when Lehman's shares plunged 45% to $7.79, after it was reported that the state-run South Korean firm had put talks on hold.

 Investor confidence continued to erode as Lehman's stock lost roughly half its value and pushed the S&P 500 down 3.4% on September 9.
 The Dow Jones lost nearly 300 points the same day, on investors' concerns about the security of the bank.
 The U.S. government did not announce any plans to assist with any possible financial crisis that emerged at Lehman.

 On September 10, Lehman announced a loss of $3.9 billion and their intent to sell off a majority stake in their investment-management business, which included Neuberger Berman.
 The stock slid 7% that day.
+On September 11, JPMorgan Chase, which cleared Lehman's trades, stopped the more than $100 billion Lehman borrowed daily via the interbank lending market.
+That day Paulson officially asked Diamond about purchasing Lehman.